jaemnkm/11-11/_posts/20181111/2018-11-01-on-being-humpty-dumpty.md

 **Flying**
 <br><br>
 Four months and five rounds of chemo later, I have another scan.
-A new semester has begun, and I am teaching my classes in little scarf-y caps, to cover my baldness, and a compression sleeve, with a henna tattoo pattern, for my lymphedema.
+A new semester has begun, and I am teaching my classes in little scarf-y caps, to cover my baldness, and a compression sleeve with a henna tattoo pattern, for my lymphedema.
 I feel vulnerable and self-conscious—also, like a pirate.
 Argh.
 <br><br>
 The news is good.
 The nodes in my lungs have shrunk by 30 to 50 percent.
 The largest one is now only about nine by seven millimeters.
 My oncologist tells me I can go off chemo, though I will continue to get two targeted drugs every three weeks.
 I am elated.
 No chemo means my hair will grow back.
 It means more energy, hopefully less dopiness.
 Most importantly, it means no more cytotoxins pumped into my body.
 <br><br>